Randomness of Mobius coefficents and brownian motion: growth of the Mertens function and the Riemann Hypothesis: Quantum vs Statistical

-From the mathematical point of view, we will see that in this statistical approach the problem consists in general to determine the abscissa of convergence $\sigma_*$ of a Mellin transform ${\mathcal W}(x)$ of a weight function $W(x)$ such as \beq {\mathcal W}(s) \,=\,\int_{1}^\infty \frac{W(x)}{x^{s+1}} \,dx \,\,\,. \eeq The nature of the weight function ${\mathcal W}(x)$ depends on whether we consider the Riemann zeta function or the $L$-functions of non-principal characters: let's denote generically these functions as $D(s)$.
-In both cases, however, the corresponding ${\mathcal W}(s)$ has an original domain of convergence given by $\sigma \geq 1$ and the goal consists of showing that it can be extended down to $\sigma_* = 1/2$.
+From the mathematical point of view, we will see that in this statistical approach the problem consists in general to determine the abscissa of convergence $\sigma_*$ of a inverse Mellin transform $D(s)$ of a weight function $\mathcal{W}(x)$ such as \beq D(s) \,=\,\int_{1}^\infty \frac{\mathcal{W}(x)}{x^{s+1}} \,dx \,\,\,. \eeq The specific nature of the weight function ${\mathcal W}(x)$ will change according to the case under scrutiny, i.e. whether we consider the Riemann zeta function or the $L$-functions of non-principal characters.
+In both cases, however, the corresponding $D(s)$ will have an original domain of convergence given by $\sigma \geq 1$ and the goal will consist of showing that it can be extended down to $\sigma_* = 1/2$.
 Clearly $\sigma_*$ cannot be less than $1/2$, since we know that there are infinitely many zeros on the axis $1/2$, although we do not know if they are {\em all} on this axis.
-Indeed, using the duality properties of the Riemann and Dirichlet functions, the RH and the GRH could be proved to be true as far as we are able to show that the abscissa of convergence of the relative Mellin transform (\ref{genericDirichseries}) associated to the Riemann zeta function or to the $L$-functions is precisely $\sigma_* = 1/2$.
+However, using the duality properties of the Riemann and Dirichlet functions, the RH and the GRH could be proved to be true as far as we are able to show that the abscissa of convergence of the relative inverse Mellin transform (\ref{genericDirichseries}) associated to the Riemann zeta function or to the $L$-functions is precisely $\sigma_* = 1/2$.
 This approach can be called the {\em horizontal approach} since its aim is to establish how far we can move towards the origin the abscissa of the half-plane domain of convergence of the function $D(s)$, as shown in Figure \ref{horizontalgraph}.

-So far it was important to distinguish two cases: \begin{enumerate} \item $L$-functions relative to non principal characters. \item $L$-functions relative to principal characters. \end{enumerate} These cases gave rise to Mellin transform of two different origins: Let's first discuss how these two cases come about and, later, how they can be unified under a unique mathematical umbrella.
+So far it was important to distinguish two cases: \begin{enumerate} \item $L$-functions relative to non principal characters. \item $L$-functions relative to principal characters. \end{enumerate} These cases gave rise to inverse Mellin transform of two different origins.
+Let's first discuss how these two cases come about and, later, how it can be argued on their unification under a single mathematical umbrella.